Marketing for Photographers in 2024

-Many of these tips you can start working on today, or even as you’re reading this.
-Here are the 30 ideas that make marketing for photographers as easy as pie, and a downloadable checklist that you can print out and work through any time.
+Many of these marketing tips you can start working on today to promote your photography business and get traffic to your website, or even as you’re reading this.
+Here are the 34 ideas that make marketing for photographers as easy as pie, and a downloadable checklist that you can print out and work through any time.

 You know how to use your camera on manual, and take the most beautiful pictures, but in order to live the dream and do this full time, you have to learn how to market your photography business too.